 On Windows, the ActiveGate installer package includes the Chromium browser that's used to run browser monitors.
 The table below shows the Chromium versions that are bundled with the respective ActiveGate versions.

 |1.209 to 1.211||87|

 |1.201 to 1.203||84|

 |1.183 to 1.187||78|

 Unsupported Windows versions for testing purposes only

-If you only want to test private synthetic on a non-production machine, for example your own desktop, you can install synthetic-enabled ActiveGates on unsupported Windows versions, such as Windows 10 or Windows Server 2012.
+If you only want to test private Synthetic locations on a non-production host, for example, your own desktop, you can install a Synthetic-enabled ActiveGate on unsupported Windows versions such as Windows 10 or Windows Server 2012.

 Antivirus software on Windows

-We don't support synthetic-enabled ActiveGates on Windows machines that have antivirus software installed.
-The antivirus software may block the browser used to run the monitors.
+We do not support Synthetic-enabled ActiveGates on Windows hosts that have antivirus software installed.
+The antivirus software might block the browser used to run the monitors.

 |Red Hat Enterprise Linux||7.x, 8.x|